-How to Build a Messaging App like Whatsapp, Telegram, Slack
+How to Make a Messaging App like WhatsApp, Telegram, Slack (Updated)

 If anyone asks me about the type of apps that I absolutely love working on, developing chat and messaging apps would top my list.

 They are inherently so challenging, so complex, and at the same time so simple, that it could drastically change one’s perspective on limits of software engineering.

 I’ve worked with many clients in building applications with a range of chat features where I was lucky enough to technically scale them beyond 10M users in a very short period of time.
 With this blog post, I am going to exactly show you how to make a messaging app.

 The goal here is to build a highly scalable chat app in less than 3-4 months.

 I would be taking you to step by step walkthrough for building an app that will reach more than 500000 users in just 5 days on less than $100/month server.

 Before I get deep into the tech part of building chat apps, I will walk you through two chat apps first: GoChat and GoSnap.

 When Pokemon Go was released, we saw two chat apps that came to life along with it: GoSnap and GoChat.